Usos/SPCS/README.md

 # SPCS
-A Spatial and Pattern Combined Smoothing Method of Spatial Transcriptomic Expression
+A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression